ENG498-JCDD/Team4/src/dashboards/SQ3dashboard.md

 # Mapping the Rent vs. Wage gap in North Carolina

-**This dashboard shows trends relating to rent and wages for the State of North Carolina**
+**This dashboard shows trends relating to rent and wages for the State of North Carolina.
+SQ3: Since 2020 how much was rent outpaced wages?**

 ```js